Typical Addict Behavior in Relationships: What to Expect

 Even individuals who think they are hiding their addiction do not remove the impact the drug use is having on their relationship.
 Emotional, financial, and domestic issues are common in relationships with drug addicts.
 The love for drugs can overpower people’s love for their partner and make it hard to sustain the relationship.

-Codependency is a common issue when you are in a relationship with a drug addict.
+Codependency is typical addict behavior in relationships.
 When a person using drugs has a codependent loved one, it can make it harder to quit.
 A codependent loved one can hinder treatment by making it difficult to adhere to a post-treatment plan, leading to relapse and the destructive behavior drug use brings.

 Are You in a Relationship with a Drug Addict